Groiznyi-Studio/EazyCalculator-ProfessionalEdition/README.md

 2)Exponentiation

-3)Find area of a square or rectangle
+3)Will find area of a square or rectangle

-4)Find the hypotenuse of a right triangle(Pythagorean theorem)
+4)Will find the hypotenuse of a right triangle(Pythagorean theorem)